-5. Set up a mailing list to promote your appraisal services
+5. Set up a mailing list to promote your estate and divorce appraisal services

 Mail letters monthly or quarterly on some sort of regular, consistent basis.
 You can purchase mailing lists and collect mail or email addresses from online directories.
 You could search for divorce appraisals and type in your city and state.
 You could look at online directories.
 You could contact the local Bar Association as well as local financial planners and accountants.

-Don’t wait until mortgage lending work has dried up, and then all of a sudden start marketing yourself for divorce and estate work.
-Set up your marketing plan today, and make it a consistent process so that you have additional work coming in on an ongoing basis—during busy times and slow times.
+Don’t wait until mortgage lending work has dried up, and then all of a sudden start marketing yourself for estate and divorce appraisal services.
+Set up your marketing plan today and make it a consistent process so that you have additional work coming in on an ongoing basis—during busy times and slow times.
 Lay out your plan in measurable terms so that you can quantify your results, track your success, and make adjustments as needed.

 Get the continuing education courses to jump start your divorce and estate appraisal business